Model United Nations: Portugal

 The Iberian Model United Nations (IMUN), held in Lisbon, is the largest MUN in Portugal and one of the largest high school MUN conferences in Europe.
-IMUN's keynote speakers have included prominent politicians, diplomats, United Nations officials, and rights activists, such as internationally awarded author Richard Zimler, U.S. Ambassador Robert A. Sherman, and President of Portugal Marcelo Rebelo de Sousa.
+IMUN's keynote speakers have included politicians, diplomats, United Nations officials, and rights activists, such as author Richard Zimler, U.S. Ambassador Robert A. Sherman, and President of Portugal Marcelo Rebelo de Sousa.

 Spain

 MUN first arrived in Spain in 2006 with the organization of the Catalonia Model United Nations (C'MUN) in Barcelona.
-In 2019 Madrid hosted the Harvard World Model United Nations (WorldMUN), and among the 2,300 participants were 500 Spanish students belonging to 20 different universities.
+In 2019, Madrid hosted the Harvard World Model United Nations (WorldMUN), and among the 2,300 participants were 500 Spanish students belonging to 20 different universities.
 Madrid's bid for WorldMUN was led by the Spanish Alliance for Model United Nations (SAMUN), which reunited the students of the four public universities of Madrid: Complutense University of Madrid, Autonomous University of Madrid, Charles III University of Madrid and King Juan Carlos University.

 North America

+Canada

+MUN arrived in Canada in the 1950s and 1960s at the Banff Centre.
+The Canadian International Model United Nations (CANIMUN) was established later, with its first event in 2003.
+Other MUN events across Canada include University of Toronto Model United Nations (UTMUN), a conference held annually in January at the University of Toronto, and the Secondary School United Nations Symposium (SSUNS) at McGill University in Montreal.

 United States

 Model United Nations is popular across the United States, with MUN clubs and conferences being found in every region.
-However, because Model UN is decentralized and has grown autonomously, there are significant differences in how MUN is done between regions.
+However, because Model UN is decentralized and has grown autonomously, there are significant disparities in how MUN is done between regions.

-Different formats and rules of procedure (ROPs) are followed by different conferences, with prominent formats including THIMUN, HMUN, and UNA-USA.